armscye/armscye/packages/core/README.md

 ### Type `Interface`

-Represents an instantiable class `T` with constructor parameters.
+Represents a constructable class that creates instances of `T`.

 ```ts
 interface Type<T = any> extends Function {